 Read other reviews here on Amazon

-Bring barbershop quality home with this full-featured set from Woner.
+Bring barbershop quality clippers home with this full-featured set from Woner.
 It includes a hair clipper, seven guide combs, oil, cleaning brush, and a hardbody storage case.

-The professional-quality trimmers have a comfortable, ergonomic design with a rotating dial to easily adjust the cut length on the fly.
+These professional-quality trimmers have a comfortable, ergonomic design with a rotating dial to easily adjust the cut length on the fly.
 Plus, the entire trimmer is waterproof.

 One of my favorite features here is the ceramic blade.
 It’s the best option for cutting thick hair without pulling.
 Aside from the moving ceramic blade, the unit also has a fixed titanium blade.
 The blades are self-sharpening and rust-resistant.

-- Features sharp ceramic blade
+- Features sharp, self-sharpening & rust-resistant ceramic blade

-- Includes durable carrying case
+- Includes durable and waterproof carrying case

-- Cordless and corded operation
+- Both cordless and corded operation

 - Includes seven guide combs and cleaning gear